Programme

 Course learning outcomes

--Apply digital tools for content management, accessibility, and user-centred design.
+– Apply digital tools for content management, storytelling, and navigation.

--Critically evaluate ethical and practical challenges in digital public history. -
+– Critically evaluate ethical and practical challenges in doing digital public history.

 Description